Aphellirus/devops-react-app/README.md

 ```
 > And the app is now running on port 80.

+## Finishing with Docker Compose

-We can finish the project with docker compose to document and configure all of the application's service dependencies.
+We can use docker compose to document and configure all of the application's service dependencies,starting with the dev environment.